WildWest-Productions/CloudKey-support/TERMS_OF_USE.md

 ## Usage:

-You are allowed to use This Software for personal use — to legally store, and or legally sharing files, images, videos, or other data only for your personal use.
+ - You are allowed to use This Software for personal use — to legally store, and or legally sharing files, images, videos, or other data only for your personal use.
 Any other use is strictly forbidden.

-Do not use This Software (nor the service The Software provides) to copy, upload, download, and or share file and or other data unless you have the rights to do so.
+ - Do not use This Software (nor the service The Software provides) to copy, upload, download, and or share files and or other data unless you have the rights to do so.
+ - You may be locked out from using This Software without apparent reason or notice.

 ## Your data: